what are election workers?

 No. All election workers are required, by law, to remain at their assigned location for the duration of the workday.
 Election workers need to bring all the necessary food and snacks they will need throughout the day to the polling location.

-if you would like to register to attend an orientation, click here, call us at 863-534-5888, or e-mail email@example.com.
+if you would like to register to attend an election worker info meeting, click here, call us at 863-534-5888, or e-mail email@example.com.